 The Conservation Farmer Mentor Service is a newly developed initiative that is part of the Producer-Led Watershed Protection program.
-Thanks to funding recieved through the National Wildlife Federation Conservation Champions program, DATCP has established a group of Conservation Farmer Mentors that all meet the following criteria:
+Thanks to funding received through the National Wildlife Federation Conservation Champions program, DATCP has established a group of Conservation Farmer Mentors that all meet the following criteria:

 - Actively involved in a DATCP producer-led watershed group for at least 3 years.